phac-nml/irida/doc/user/user/project/index.md

 ![Edit project member metadata role.](images/change-user-project-metadata-role.png)

-The project role is saved as soon as you make a selection -- you **do not** need to click a "Save" button.
+The metadata role is saved as soon as you make a selection -- you **do not** need to click a "Save" button.

 #### Changing a project user group's project role